HannesParth/tick-debug/README.md

 ## API

-All public functions are explained with in-editor documentation comments, so press F1 for the help menu and look at `TickDebug` to get something better than what I've added here, since this is more of a quick overview.
+All public functions are explained with in-editor documentation comments, so press F1 for the help menu and look at `TickDebug` to get more actionable details.

 \
 ``TickDebug.track(p_value: Variant, p_caller: Node, p_custom_id: StringName)``